GreveGit/rs9000/README.md

-# A more up-to-date way to structure folders, an updated fxmanifest.lua, and improved NUI fetching.
+# A more up-to-date manifest and fixed NUI fetching.

 # Credit